Who loves a good (healthy) snack that comes in a doughnut form???

 - 2/3 cup water

 - 1 teaspoon cinnamon

 - dash of salt

-- Pour oats into a food processor or blender and pulse until almost as fine as flour (it's okay if there are still a few ungoround oats, it will add texture).
-Pour into a separate bowl and add eggs, syrup, peanut butter, and water to processor.
-Pulse until smooth then add remainging ingredients for doughnuts and again pulse until smooth.
+- Pour oats into a food processor or blender and pulse until almost as fine as flour (it's okay if there are still a few unground oats, it will add texture).
+Pour into a separate bowl and add "eggs", syrup, peanut butter, and water to processor.
+Pulse until smooth then add remaining ingredients for doughnuts and again pulse until smooth.
 Pour in your ground oats and pulse just to mix in.

 - Whisk together maple syrup, coconut milk, and cornstarch (or arrowroot) in a small saucepan until smooth.
 Add water and cinnamon and place over low heat.
 Cook, stirring constantly, until the mixture just begins to thicken.
 Remove from heat and stir in vanilla and coconut oil until smooth.
 Allow it to cool for at least 5 minutes, the pour over cooled doughnuts and serve as soon as possible.